Walden, New York

 Walden is the largest of three villages of the town of Montgomery in Orange County, New York, United States.
 The population was 6,818 at the 2020 census.
 It has the ZIP Code 12586 and the 778 telephone exchange within the 845 area code.
-Walden is part of the Poughkeepsie−Newburgh−Middletown, NY Metropolitan Statistical Area as well as the larger New York−Newark−Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+Walden is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area as well as the larger New York metropolitan area.

 The precursor to the village began in the early 18th century as a mill town along the Wallkill River.
 One miller, Jacob Walden, was so successful the village that incorporated in the mid-19th century took its name from him.
 Later, it would be the village's three knife manufacturers that brought it growth and prosperity.
 They are gone today, but other industrial concerns remain.
-Walden is the home of Spence Engineering, a steam regulator manufacturer founded by Paulson Spence in 1926.
-He located his manufacturing facilities in Walden to serve the district steam heating loops in the northeast, especially ConEd in New York City.
-In 2019, Emerson Electric purchased Spence Engineering, ultimately moving it to Mexico in 2021 to improve their profitability.
-Walden was the home of the Thruway Markets hypermarket complex, which closed in 2013.